-Fortunately, throughout the book, Storey emphasizes habits and items that are as well appreciated by the general public, such as an encyclopedic listing of the major components of scents, while sunglasses and other popular accessories like Gillette Mach 3 are barely mentioned.
+Fortunately, throughout the book, Storey emphasizes habits and items that are as well-appreciated by the general public, such as an encyclopaedic listing of the major components of scents, while sunglasses and other popular accessories like Gillette Mach 3 are barely mentioned.

 The History of the Dinner Jacket, Lord Dupplin, N Griswold Lorillard and the Tuxedo Park Club

 The Dressing section starts out with a few remarks on slippers, smoking jackets and dressing gowns; the core piece of the chapter is the, by no means “short,” history of the dinner jacket, also known as the tuxedo.
 In great depth, with the help of Henry Poole and others, Storey reveals that it might have been Lord Dupplin, in combination with the Prince of Wales, in the 1870’s – 1880’s who invented the first “dinner jacket”.
 In 1886, the American, James Brown Potter, introduced to the US a dinner jacket from Henry Poole after he had seen it on the Prince of Wales, and in the same year, according to the legend, N Griswold Lorillard wore a short Spenceresque dinner jacket, similar to a mess jacket, when he attended the first Tuxedo Park Club Autumn Ball.
 That’s why the dinner jacket is called a tuxedo in the USA today.